rktjmp/lush.nvim/README.md

 machines can render some colourschemes differently, because their screens or terminals are different.

-The idea would be you could set a global shift on hsl to effect all colours that are pushed through it.
+The idea would be you could set a global shift on HSL to effect all colours that are pushed through it.

 In actuality, I think what I *really* want is a contrast scale, which isn't as simple as simply "make it all brighter" or "make it all bluer".

-**Automatic Property Inferrence**
+**Automatic Property Inference**

 Would allow for syntax like: